 Due to the serious shortage of organ donors and consequent waiting lists for transplant operations in the UK, it is often suggested that the altruistic approach to organ donation is in need of review.

-The British Medical Association (BMA), many transplant surgeons, and some patients' groups and politicians are keen to see Britain adopt a system of "presumed consent", where it is assumed that an individual wishes to be a donor unless he or she has "opted out" by registering their objection to donation after their death.
+The British Medical Association (BMA), many transplant surgeons, and some patients' groups and politicians are keen to see Britain adopt a system of "presumed consent".
+In this system, unless an individual has expressly refused to donate or "opted out" by registering their objection to donating their organs, it is assumed that they do wish to be a donor.

 In recognition of the complex issues and widely differing viewpoints surrounding systems of consent to organ donation, the UK Secretary of State for Health, Alan Johnson, asked the Organ Donation Taskforce to assess the possible impact of a change to presumed consent and the acceptability of such a change for the UK.